 Philip Spaar, born and raised in St. Gallen, lives now with his family in Zurich.

-He studied journalism and communication and gained work experience as editor for various TV stations including ProSieben (Galileo) and the Swiss Television (Giacobbo/Müller).
+He studied journalism and communication and gained work experience as an editor for various TV stations including ProSieben (Galileo) and the Swiss Television (Giacobbo/Müller).
 He spent a semester abroad at the University of Television and Film in Munich (HFF) were he graduated in Film and Television Documentary.
-For more than four years now he has been working as multimedia-editor at Swiss Life AG – the largest life insurance company of Switzerland – at corporate communications.
+For more than seven years now he has been working as multimedia-editor at Swiss Life AG – the largest life insurance company of Switzerland – at corporate communications.
 Thereby he is responsible for several award-winning corporate film productions.
 Additionally, he works as a lecturer for video productions at the College Zurich (ZFH).
 The father of four loves his kids, his wife and films.

 Qualified in communication planning, he got into film production in 2006 and co-founded Maybaum Film.
-Since then, he made countless films in the field of corporate and advertising films as director and later as director of photography.
+Since then, he has made countless films in the field of corporate and advertising films as director and later as director of photography.
 He worked on diverse international documentaries and his works on corporate films have been awarded many times.
-His company employs 15 people and is one of the leading production companies for corporate films in Switzerland.
+His company employs 25 people and is one of the leading production companies for corporate films in Switzerland.

 Marco Valpiani is a film producer and lives in Zurich.
-He looks back on over 30 years of creative and advisory work in the film sector.
+He looks back on over 35 years of creative and advisory work in the film sector.
 As a producer, writer, and director he realized commercials, branded and corporate films.
-In 2015 he won the Grand Prix at the Cannes Corporate Media & TV Awards with “The Heartbeat of Switzerland”, which he realized for the Swiss Federal Railways.
+In 2015 he won the Grand Prix at the Cannes Corporate Media & TV Awards with “The Heartbeat of Switzerland”, which he made for the Swiss Federal Railways.
 In the last ten years, one feature film and two documentaries have also been shown in theaters, for which he was responsible as co-author and producer.
 His professional career includes positions in renowned companies such as Condor Films, Wirz & Fraefel, Atlantic Productions, Teleclub, Ringier Film, Lichtspiele 'The Film Agency' and Seed Audio-Visual Communication AG.

 Ivan is an award-winning freelance multi-genre filmmaker.
 He began his career as cinematographer in the mid-nineties shooting music videos, tv films and documentaries across Europe.